 Saving money for a child's college tuition is an important goal for parents.
 Unfortunately, college expenses seem to increase at a faster rate than parents can manage to save money.
-College tuition increases have risen faster than general inflation, and to make matters worse, parents may see the value of their college savings fall if the stock market hits a rocky road.
+College tuition increases have risen much faster than inflation in recent years, and to make matters worse, parents may see the value of their college savings fall if the stock market hits a rocky road.

 If you are a parent who is finding the task of saving for college almost overwhelming, don't give up.
 A systematic savings plan and smart investment choices can make the dream of paying for college a reality.
 The first step is to understand your different options and the varying ways you can sock away money for college.
 MoneyRates.com has listed some of the options that parents have for their college savings and where to look for the best college savings deals.

 One way to reduce college expenses is to qualify for an academic scholarship.
 Even with the U.S. economy growing slowly, there are still foundations, companies and organizations that are giving away college money.

 It is a good idea to apply for scholarships and grants if your child has excellent grades or exceptional talent in an area, but parents should not rely solely on the hopes that their child will qualify for a scholarship to pay for college.
 The earlier parents can start saving for college, the easier paying future education expenses will be when that day comes.